glynawe/awe/awe.md

 **Eject last page**
  means perform a page break at the end of the program.
 If this is off a line break is performed instead.
   (The correct ALGOL W Language Description behaviour is to eject the last page, but a mere line break suits stream output better.)

 **Redirect output to stderr**
-  By default the "printer" outputs to stdout, which will most likely be piped into a file by the program's user.
-Awe allows the program's output to be temporarily redirected to strerr to print error messages where they can be seen.
+  By default the "printer" outputs to `stdout`, which will most likely be piped into a file by the program's user.
+Awe allows the program's output to be temporarily redirected to `strerr` to print error messages where they can be seen.